ldtcooper/crypto-arbitrage/Proposal.md

 To sum up the current literature: price differences between crypto assets in different markets offer great opportunities for profit, although there are some limitations and challenges including creating high-frequency infrastructure, sourcing data, and ensuring arbittrage opportunities can actually lead to profits.
 Our project will provide a database system to show the arbitrage opportunities and track those on a historical basis rather than making a transaction.

+Previous work such as Pionex, Coinrule, Bitsgap, Cryptohopper are platforms that allow users to look at market arbitrage opportunities and consist of bots that can perform trading.
+These sites update their arbitrage database based on data from third party sources that scan data across multiple sources such as CoinMarketCap.
+This data however, may not always be [accurate](https://www.forbes.com/sites/annacorradi/2019/07/23/has-top-cryptocurrency-website-coinmarketcap-completely-given-up-on-data-accuracy/?sh=37a42a9772d9).
+The most accurate way to compare arbitrage opportunities is to look at data directly from the markets.
+A practical implementation of this method is hard due to its lack of scalability.
+Our application aims to provide arbitrage opportunities across various markets for free and use both market data and third party sources to provide this information so that users can make a more informed decision.

 ## Refrences
 [1] Varian, Hal R. "The arbitrage principle in financial economics."
 Journal of Economic Perspectives 1.2 (1987): 55-72.